Fannon/search-bookmarks-history-and-tabs/README.md

 # search-bookmarks-and-history

-Chrome extension to search local bookmarks and history.
+Browser extension to search local bookmarks and history.
+Supported Browsers are Google Chrome and Microsoft Edge (based on Chromium)

 ## Features